iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

 Consequently, rather than thinking about changing the number of parameters $P$, we'll instead think about changing the number of data points $N$.

-### Empirical Evidence of Double Descent in Ordinary Linear Regression

-Before studying ordinary linear regression mathematically, does our claim that it exhibits double descent hold empirically?
-We show that it indeed does, using one synthetic and three real datasets:
-World Health Organization Life Expectancy <d-cite key="gochiashvili_2023_who"></d-cite>, California Housing <d-cite key="pace1997sparse"></d-cite>, Diabetes <d-cite key="efron2004least"></d-cite>;
-these three real datasets were selected on the basis of being easily accessible through sklearn <d-cite key="scikit-learn"></d-cite> or Kaggle.
-All display a spike in test mean squared error at the interpolation threshold (Fig. \ref{fig:unablated}).
-Our code will be publicly available.

 ### Mathematical Analysis of Ordinary Linear Regression